DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Ismark, who has been reduced to 40 hit points, welcomes any help the players can provide against the plague spreader.
 If reduced to 30 hit points or fewer, Ismark obstructs the plague spreader directly while taking the Dodge action on each of his turns, hoping to delay it while providing the players sufficient time to defeat it.

 The plague spreader, which begins 120 feet from the center of the town square and has the same modifications as the plague spreader in [[#The Siege]], won’t use its ***viral miasma*** until it reaches the center of the town square or is reduced to 30 hit points or fewer.
 Each round, it attempts to move its full speed in a straight line toward the town square.
 If it can’t, it uses its ***multiattack*** to attack any creatures within reach.
 (The plague spreader doesn’t attempt to move around creatures obstructing it, even if doing so could allow it to reach its destination.)

+> [!info]+ **Dying NPCs**
+>
+> As noted in Monsters and Death (<span class="citation">Player's Handbook, p.
+198</span>), allied non-player characters—such as Ismark Kolyanovich and any other NPC fighting alongside the players—should fall unconscious upon being reduced to 0 hit points.
+When they do, they follow the same rules for death saving throws as player characters, described further in Death Saving Throws (<span class="citation">Player's Handbook, p.
+197</span>).
 ### Rahadin’s Proclamation
 Shortly after the players defeat the plague spreader, a lone horseman flanked by twelve **zombies** approaches the town square from the west.
 Read: